influxdata/telegraf/docs/specs/tsd-006-startup-error-behavior.md

 ### `probe` behavior

-The `probe` setting indicates to Telegraf that it should attempt to call the `Probe()` method of the plugin after startup, if available.
-If a plugin has been configured to `probe` but it does not implement `Probe()`, a fatal error will occur.
-If `Probe()` is implemented and it returns an error, Telegraf will cause this plugin to be ignored.
+When using the `probe` setting for the `startup_error_behavior` option Telegraf must *not* fail on startup errors and should continue running.
+On startup error, Telegraf must ignore the plugin as-if it was not configured at all, i.e. the plugin must be completely removed from processing, similar to the `ignore` behavior.
+Additionally, Telegraf must probe the plugin (as defined in [TSD-008][tsd_008]) after startup, if it implements the `ProbePlugin` interface.

-This option is useful to ensure that the plugin can successfully communicate with its external dependencies prior to beginning the main metrics gathering loop.
+If probing is available *and* returns an error Telegraf must *ignore* the plugin as-if it was not configured at all.

-More details can be found in the [related spec.](tsd-008-probe-on-startup.md)
+[tsd_008]: /docs/specs/tsd-008-probe-on-startup.md

 ## Plugin Requirements